Cherubim and Seraphim

 clouds His chariot, Who walks on the wings of the wind” (Psa.
 104:3b).

 So, “Jesus Christ is the same yesterday, today, and forever” (Heb.
 13:8).
 He is the God who dwells between the cherubim, Who walked in the garden with Adam and Eve, Who is a consuming fire, and consumed Nabab and Abihu when they tried to fob Him off with profane fire.
 Yes, God is Triune, and is holy, holy, holy.
 Just like the flaming sword, He is the One everyone needs to go through to get to God.
 “I am the way, the truth, and the life.
 No one comes to the Father except through Me” (John 14:6).
+He is the eternal Word who came from heaven to earth and became flesh to dwell among us (John 1:14).

 Now,